ActivitySim/activitysim/docs/gettingstarted.rst

   #Mac
   source activate asimtest

-4. Get and install other required libraries on the activated conda Python environment using `pip <https://pypi.org/project/pip>`__:
+4. Get and install other required libraries on the activated conda Python environment using `pip <https://pypi.org/project/pip>`__ or `conda <https://docs.conda.io/>`__.
+Conda is preferred but some packages are only on pip.

 ::